 After his retirement from football, Romo found a new gig in the broadcast booth with CBS, where he was employed as an NFL analyst and announcer.

-The former American football player transitioned seamlessly into his new role, and fans adored his ability to read defenses and predict what the offense was going to run.
+The former quarterback transitioned seamlessly into his new role, and fans adored his ability to read defenses and predict what the offense was going to run.

 Paired up with Jim Nantz, the duo was instantly a fan-favorite in the booth.

-Rumors emerged that ESPN was pursuing Romo to add him to their Monday Night Football booth, but nothing ever materialized on that front, and Romo ended up re-upping with CBS.
+Rumors emerged that ESPN was pursuing Romo to add him to their Monday Night Football booth in 2020, but nothing ever materialized on that front, and Romo ended up re-upping with CBS.

 Tony Romo Net Worth

 According to Celebrity Net Worth, Tony Romo boasts an estimated net worth of $70 million.
-He is currently making a staggering $17 million per year from CBS, according to the New York Post, and earned $127 million in career earnings with the Cowboys, per Spotrac.
+The sportscaster is currently making a staggering $17 million per year from CBS, according to the New York Post, and earned $127 million in career earnings with the Cowboys, per Spotrac.

 Romo’s net worth is also bolstered by his various endorsement deals, which include the likes of Corona, Pizza Hut, DIRECTV, and more.